IDK (rapper)

-Jason Aaron Mills (born May 24, 1992), known professionally as IDK (stylized as .idk.), also known as Jay IDK (a backronym for Ignorantly Delivering Knowledge), is a British-American rapper.
+Jason Aaron Mills (born May 24, 1992), known professionally as IDK (stylized as .idk.), also known as Jay IDK (a backronym for Ignorantly Delivering Knowledge), is a British-American rapper, singer, songwriter and record producer.

 Early life

 Jason Aaron Mills was born on May 24, 1992, in London to parents of Sierra Leonean and Ghanaian descent.
 He was raised in Prince George's County, Maryland, where he later started to make music initially under the moniker "Jay IDK".